 Odd numbers are the numbers that cannot be divided into two separate groups evenly.
+These numbers are not completely divided by 2, which means there is some remainder left after division.
 Here, all the concepts related to it like definition, examples, properties, types, etc. are covered.
 The key concepts that are covered here include the following.

 Table of Content

 Odd numbers are defined as any number which cannot be divided by two is termed as an odd number.
 In other words, a number of form 2k+1, where k ∈ Z (i.e. integers) are called odd numbers.
 It should be noted that numbers or set of integers on a number line can either be odd or even.
 A few more key points:

 - An odd number is an integer which is not a multiple of 2.

 - If these numbers are divided by 2, the result or remainder should be a fraction or 1.

 - In the number line, 1 is the first positive odd number.

 The odd number chart consist of odd numbers from 1 to 100.
 You can also practice writing the odd numbers from 1 to 1000 in your notebook.